LEARNERS PROGRESS COLLEGE PRIVACY NOTICE

 * dealing with grievances and disciplinary actions;

-* dealing with complaints and enquiries.
+* dealing with complaints and inquiries.

 We process your personal data as part of our public interest task of providing an education to you and to meet our statutory obligations as an education provider.
 In this respect, we use your personal data for the following: